silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 ./vendor/bin/sake dev/tasks/MigrateFileTask
 ```

+##### If you were using the versionedfiles on your 3.x site

+SilverStripe 4 supersedes the `versionedfiles` module with its new support for
+properly versioned files.
+However, your file migration will leave all your old
+`_versions` folders as artefacts in the public filesystem, which means all the
+unpublished versions of your old files are publicly accessible under a guessable URL.

+To work around this, you can use the `VersionedFilesMigrationTask`:

+`$ vendor/bin/sake dev/tasks/migrate-versionedfiles strategy=[delete|protect]`

+If you choose the `delete` strategy (default), the task will delete all `_versions`
+files for you.
+Be sure to take a snapshot of your `public/assets` folder before
+doing so.
+If you choose the `protect` strategy, the task will drop an `.htaccess` file
+in your old `_versions` directories. **This method only works if you are using Apache
+to serve your static files**.
+If you are using another server such as Nginx, these files
+will remain publicly exposed.
+It is recommended you use the `delete` strategy if you are
+not using Apache.

 ### Any other script that needs running.

 Some third party modules may include their own migration tasks.
 Take a minute to consult the release notes of your third party dependencies to make sure you haven't missed anything.